 6. Limits of the Seller's Liability

-6.2 (a) Where the Consumer Guarantees Act 1993 does not apply to these terms the Purchaser may reject non-conforming or defective Goods by lodging a claim with the Seller within 7 days of receipt, quoting the packing slip numbers and date, and the Seller may, in its sole discretion, repair, replace or refund the purchase price of the Goods.
-No Goods are returnable after 7 days.
-No credit will be issued for items specially brought in that are not part of our normal stock range (b) Where goods are returned in accordance with clause 6.2(a) a restocking fee of $50.00 may be charged or for goods of a high value or special nature a percentage up to 25% of the purchase price may be charged.
+6.2 (a) Where the Consumer Guarantees Act 1993 does not apply to these terms the Purchaser may reject non-conforming or defective Goods by lodging a claim with the Seller within 10 days of receipt, quoting the packing slip numbers and date, and the Seller may, in its sole and absolute discretion, repair, replace or refund the purchase price of the Goods.
+No Goods are returnable after 10 days, domestic or commercial.
+No Credit or Refund will be issued for Goods personally Logo embroidered or engraved.
+No credit will be issued for items specially purchased and brought in that are not part of our normal stocked range (b) Where goods are returned in accordance with clause 6.2(a) a restocking fee of $55.00 may be charged or for goods of a high value or special nature, a percentage up to 25% of the purchase price may be charged.

 7. Personal Property Securities Act 1999 (PPSA)